Youth Services Specialty

 ASSOCIATE OF APPLIED SCIENCE

 Learn principles and skills in social work with an emphasis on crisis intervention and community services for children.
-Complete this program exclusively on weekdays or in a combination of day, evening and weekend classes.

 Program/Major Codes: AASYOUTHSERV/SSY

 Career Options: Entry-level employment in youth services agencies.